novikovalab/piawka/subcommands.md

 Options:
-  -b, --bed <file>      summarize stats by regions in a BED file -g, --groups <file>   group file to average stats across individuals/subgroups -i, --ignore-chrs     summarize across all chromosomes using only the locus field to match -I, --ignore-locus    ignore locus name (merge rows from all loci) -s, --stats <list>    stats to summarize (default: all stats found in input) -h, --help            show this help message and exit
+  -b, --bed <file>      summarize stats by regions in a BED file -g, --groups <file>   group file to average stats across individuals/subgroups -i, --ignore-chr      summarize across all chromosomes using only the locus field to match -I, --ignore-locus    ignore locus name (merge rows from all loci) -s, --stats <list>    stats to summarize (default: all stats found in input) -h, --help            show this help message and exit